Pagoda: History

 The origin of the pagoda can be traced to the stupa (3rd century BCE).
 The stupa, a dome shaped monument, was used as a commemorative monument to house sacred relics and writings.
 In East Asia, the architecture of Chinese towers and Chinese pavilions blended into pagoda architecture, eventually also spreading to Southeast Asia.
 Their construction was popularized by the efforts of Buddhist missionaries, pilgrims, rulers, and ordinary devotees to honor Buddhist relics.

 Japan has a total of 22 five-storied timber pagodas constructed before 1850.

 China

 The earliest styles of Chinese pagodas were square-base and circular-base, with octagonal-base towers emerging in the 5th–10th centuries.
 The highest Chinese pagoda from the pre-modern age is the Liaodi Pagoda of Kaiyuan Monastery, Dingxian, Hebei, completed in the year 1055 AD under Emperor Renzong of Song and standing at a total height of 84 m (275 ft).
-Although it no longer stands, the tallest pre-modern pagoda in Chinese history was the 100 m of Chang'an, built by Emperor Yang of Sui, and possibly the short-lived 6th century Yongning Pagoda (永宁宝塔) of Luoyang at roughly 137 meter.
+Although it no longer stands, the tallest pre-modern pagoda in Chinese history was the 100 m of Chang'an, built by Emperor Yang of Sui, and possibly the short-lived 6th century Yongning Pagoda (永宁宝塔) of Luoyang at roughly 137 metres.
 The tallest pre-modern pagoda still standing is the Liaodi Pagoda.
 In April 2007 a new wooden pagoda Tianning Temple of Changzhou was opened to the public, the tallest in China, standing 154 m (505 ft).